6 Best Growth ETFs To Buy Now

 The ETF tracks the performance of the Nasdaq-100 Index.
 This is not only a collection of 100 of the top Nasdaq stocks, but also 100 of the largest non-financial stocks trading on the exchange.
 Top QQQ stocks are Apple (AAPL) and Nvidia, whose combined weightings account for more than 17% of the portfolio.

-While Invesco does offer a less costly version, the Invesco NASDAQ 100 Index Fund (QQQM), the QQQ's average daily volume is more than double the QQQM.
-Traders buy the QQQ because of its liquidity advantage; QQQM suits buy-and-hold investors looking to save a little on fees.
-It charges 0.15%, 5 basis points less than its sister fund.
-(A basis point = 0.01%.)
+While Invesco does offer a less costly version, the Invesco NASDAQ 100 Index Fund (QQQM), QQQ's 30-day average trading volume is more than 17 times QQQM's.
+Traders buy QQQ because of this liquidity advantage; QQQM suits buy-and-hold investors looking to save a little on fees.
+It charges 0.15%, five basis points less than its sister fund.
+(A basis point equals 0.01%.)

-A fun fact about the QQQ is that it has a different fund structure to the QQQM.
-The QQQ is a trust, which means it can't lend out its shares to short sellers to generate revenue to offset fees, but QQQM can.
+A fun fact about QQQ is that it has a different fund structure than QQQM.
+QQQ is a trust, which means it can't lend out its shares to short sellers to generate revenue to offset fees, but QQQM can.
 In addition, QQQ cannot reinvest dividends, a strategy popular with buy-and-hold investors.

-Over the past decade, the QQQ has averaged an annualized total return (price change plus dividends) of nearly 18% vs 13% for the SPDR S&P 500 ETF Trust (SPY), whose tech weighting is approximately half QQQ's.
+Over the past decade, QQQ has averaged an annualized total return (price change plus dividends) of 18% versus 13% for the SPDR S&P 500 ETF Trust (SPY), whose tech weighting is approximately half QQQ's.

 Something to keep in mind before you decide to buy.